The Monument

 takeac

-• Invite a speaker to your educational institution, community organization, religious community or group of friends to discuss the reason for the memorial and what can be done to help
+• Invite a speaker to your educational institution, community organization, religious community, or group of friends to discuss the reasons for the monument and what can be done to help

 • Organize a screening of the Nick Broomfield film, “Tales of the Grim Sleeper,” which tells the story of several of these murders